Crowdhandler/crowdhandler-dotnet-integration/Crowdhandler.NETsdk/README.md

 **Parameters:**

 - **string** url: The URL to test.
 - **CookieJSON**: A JSON formatted string containing validation information.
 If not provided, validation is attempted against parameters provided in the URL query string.
+Found in cookie named "crowdhandler set by the SDK."
 - **RoomConfig** room: A set of Crowdhandler room configurations.
 If not provided, these are fetched using your API key via HTTP.

 **Returns**: